 If you make it a habit to always do these 2 things, then you're on your way to creating a pho restaurant, from successfully opening it, to successfully running it for the long term.

 In summary, without a well defined and strong pho restaurant concept as a foundation, you're just doing an experiment and leave your success up to luck, or for most people, lack of it.
-As I've said elsewhere, if you have money to play with, then it's probably much more fun and much less work to gamble in Vegas than to open a pho restaurant without a solid plan with a well developed concept.
+As I've said elsewhere, if you have money to play with, then it's probably much more fun and much less work to gamble in Vegas than to open a pho restaurant without a solid plan and a well developed concept.

 For help with your pho restaurant, book a FREE half-hour pho restaurant consultation and get your questions answered.